-This the last part of the “How to Invest in Germany” series.
-So far you mastered all Asset Classes in Part 2, taxes on investments in Part 3, the 7 investing tips in Part 4, and the 8 investing fails in Part 5.
-So all you need to master in order to become a true successful investor is your own mind.
-As soon as you conquer your mind and are in control of all your emotions, you will see your investment results improve dramatically.
+This the last part of the “How To Invest In Germany” series.
+So far you mastered all Asset Classes, Taxes on investments in Part 3, the 7 investing tips in Part 4, and the 8 investing fails in Part 5.
+So all you need to master in order to become a true Successful investor is your own mind.
+As soon as you conquer your mind and are in control of all your emotions, you will see your Investment results improve dramatically.

 “As soon as emotions take over your investment decisions, you are doomed.”